-- 2006: "It's inside the circuit and close to the 'village', grandstands, Tertre Rouge/Stella Bar, museum, Esses, fun fair, ..... there's decent toilets, water standpipes and we have great bonfires!" - 2006: "Houx Annexe for us, clean bogs, good showers, numbered spaces, electric hook up, shop / bar and if you're lucky to get a pitch amongst the trees you get shade as well." - 2007: "...there is one small drawback.
+- 2006: "It's inside the circuit and close to the 'village', grandstands, Tertre Rouge/Stella Bar, museum, Esses, fun fair, there's decent toilets, water standpipes and we have great bonfires!" - 2006: "Houx Annexe for us, clean bogs, good showers, numbered spaces, electric hook up, shop / bar and if you're lucky to get a pitch amongst the trees you get shade as well." - 2007: "...there is one small drawback.
 Those bloody great pine cones (they are about the size of a cola can) have the habit of falling out of the trees quite regularly at that time of year, and the trees are quite high (no, not from the strange tobacco some people smoke, I mean high as in tall).
 So, if you have a decent motor or value your paintwork, be VERY careful where you actually park it." - 2008: "This year, we arrived at around 3am again on Wednesday, missing the road at first and without any signs we asked the Houx security were HA is.
 "A droite".
 Without any checks whether we have Nord or Sud, whether we pitch up 7x5 or 10x10m and without anyone controlling the setups it was great fun like BSJ '06 or Spa-Francorchamps.
 Seen many Nord tickets on the Sud part, btw, so there was no organisation at all, no pitches marked at all, nothing.
-And the atmosphere was stunning"
+And the atmosphere was stunning" - 2011: "The site was quieter and smaller than last year" - 2011: "We stayed at Houx Annex this year after being in MB the last 3 years.
+We all thought HA was meant to be a party campsite but we just found it really quiet & pretty dull!" - 2011: "The campsite is quite a nice area and always a good crowd.
+People are respectfull of noise and always some good music playing and always some nice cars with the TVR crew being there.
+There is always some mucking about but always sensible.
+The campsite is pretty close to the village so no monster hikes.
+Toilets and showers are ok but the "normal toilets" are few and far between and not always cleaned at peak hours!!!
+Used to be good for mad friday but in the last few years it has got more and more quiet as the muppets have favoured it at one of there viewing points"